-Presenting a paper contributing to advancement in this field at a panel at a CAA Annual Conference (chairs, discussants, and any other type of participants are not eligible to apply) or ASEEES Annual Convention;
+- Presenting a paper at a panel at this year’s ASEEES Conference (chairs, discussants, and any other type of participants are not eligible to apply)

 - Have not been recipients of this grant in the past.

-• Two-page CV, listening relevant grants, publications, and talks;
+• Brief CV, listing relevant grants, publications, and talks.